-The agency's governing body; the Grantee Board of Director's has nine (9) current members, consisting of representation from the five counties MWNMCAP serves.
+The agency's governing body; the Grantee Board of Director's has eight (8) current members, consisting of representation from the five counties MWNMCAP serves.
 The Board includes representation from the Private and Public sectors as well as representation for low-income individuals.
 The Grantee Board's highest priorities are to review and revise, as needed the organizational structure, its leadership abilities, the policies and procedures that affect the organization to its highest level.

 The Mid-West NM CAP grantee has established a Policy Council, a formal structure of shared governance through which parents can participate with authority in policy making and other decisions about the program as defined in the By-Laws that ensure clarity and consistency in function and purpose.
 The Policy Council representation consists of fifteen (15) members, the majority being more than 51% from parents of currently enrolled children from four counties.
-(Approximately 95% of Head Start families meet CSBG eligibility guidelines.
+(Over 95% of Head Start/Early Head Start families meet

+CSBG eligibility guidelines.
 Policy Council members advocate for low income individuals).

-Mid -West NM CAP Grantee Board of Directors, Policy Council, staff, parents, community partners are committed to sharing a vision, action plan for enhancing Head Start program quality and child outcomes and ensuring accountability and developing, enhancing and streamlining the Community Service Block Grant program.
+Mid -West NM CAP Grantee Board of Directors, Policy Council, staff, parents, and community partners are committed to having a shared a vision and action plan for promoting quality Head Start/Early Head Start and CSBG program services.
+Appropriate oversight systems and internal controls have been established to help promote, monitor and evaluate program outcomes and to help ensure accountability.

 Our goal is to bring a greater degree of quality social and educational competence for preschool children from low-income families, in all of our service areas and assist low-income persons to become more self-sufficient and improve the conditions in which the lives of low-income persons are improved.
 The Head Start and Early Head Start programs promote children's development through services that support early learning, health, and family well-being.
 The Head Start program is based on the premise that all children and their families share certain needs, and can benefit from a comprehensive early childhood education developmental program, in the areas of child health and developmental services, education and early childhood development, child health and safety, child nutrition, child mental health, family and community partnerships.
-CSBG services are made available to Head Start families to help address their needs and compliment the Head Start services.
+CSBG services are made available to Head Start and Early Head Start families to help address their needs and compliment the Head Start services.